AbanobMedhat/IEEE_CTF2020/README.md

 WoW it worked!!!
 (![FUFF](https://www11.0zz0.com/2020/09/29/23/841804976.png))

-So now I have the path, let's get the flag.
+So, I had the path, let's get the flag.
 I tried to put the parameter cmd=ls to list the contents of the folder.
 (![before flag](https://www13.0zz0.com/2020/09/29/23/931832642.png))

 Let's take step before this directory.
 (![before flag2](https://www5.0zz0.com/2020/09/29/23/161437722.png))

-After showing the flag it returns blank page so, I showed the source page, and We got the flag successfully.
+After showing the flag it returned blank page so, I showed the source page, and We got the flag successfully.
 (![flag](https://www5.0zz0.com/2020/09/29/23/525548868.png))